 Even when the feldspar crystals are very thin, these consistent properties of feldspar are extremely useful.
-People who are familiar with feldspar cleavage can pick up an igneous rock with a few millimeter-sized crystals, analyse it with a hand lens, and easily distinguish the feldspars from the other minerals in the rock.
+People who are familiar with feldspar cleavage can pick up an igneous rock with a few millimeter-sized crystals, analyze it with a hand lens, and easily distinguish the feldspars from the other minerals in the rock.
 They may also use a set of mineral hardness picks and a hand lens to assess the Mohs hardness of such tiny grains with a little practice.

 Did You Know

-FEldspar is a mineral that accounts for up to 60% of the Earth's crust.
+Feldspar is a mineral that accounts for up to 60% of the Earth's crust.

 Feldspar is divided into two types, both of which are composed of silica and aluminium.

 In 2010, about 20 million tons of feldspar were produced, mainly by three countries: Italy (4.7 million tons), Turkey (4.5 million tons), and China (4.5 million tons) (2 Mt).